 By far my favorite little hideaway in Minca.
 I think I was just lucky because when I arrived there was hardly anyone around.

-You’ll pay a small entry fee of $5,000 and it is totally worth it.
-You’ll encounter a beautiful waterfall, hammocks, and a water pool to bathe in.
+You’ll pay a small entry fee of $5,000 and it’s totally worth it.
+Here there’s a beautiful waterfall, hammocks, and a water pool to bathe in.

 There is a second waterfall you can walk up to and get some amazing Instagram shots!
 Just mind your step because it can get slippy, and you don’t want to have an accident here.

-Order a Tinto from the restaurant, take off your shoes, and kick back on the hammock.
+Order a Tinto coffee from the restaurant, take off your shoes, and kick back on the hammock.

-Insect repellent is a necessity for most travelers – so remember to pack a travel-sized bug spray or equivalent before you arrive.
+Insect repellent is a necessity for most travelers – so remember to pack some travel-sized bug spray or equivalent before you arrive.